Buyer’s Guide: Grout Cleaners

 A variety of harsh chemicals can be found in some commercial grout cleaners, with bleach and ammonia often playing a key role.
 These active ingredients can be efficient at scouring away surface stains, soap scum, and mold, but they can also impact your health adversely as well as harm the environment.

 - Chlorine bleach and ammonia can be caustic and poisonous if improperly used.
 Both chemicals can cause skin and eye irritation, as well as respiratory damage.
-At the same time, their whitening powers are almost unbeatable, especially where tough grout stains, mold, and mildew are concerned.
+That said, their grout-whitening powers are formidable, especially where tough grout stains, mold, and mildew are concerned.

-- High levels of phosphates have been linked to irritation in humans, as well as having an impact on water systems and aquatic life.
+- High levels of phosphates have been linked to irritation in humans, as well as negative impacts on water systems and aquatic life.
 However, they are also useful in softening water, cutting through soap scum, and improving cleaning products’ efficiency.
-Since the 1960s, the U.S. has been increasing regulation on phosphates, which has removed this additive from many cleaning products and detergents, though not all.
-This is why “phosphate-free” still appears on the label of some grout cleaners.
+Since the 1960s, the U.S. has been increasing regulation on phosphates, removing this additive from many cleaning products and detergents, though not all.

 1. BEST OVERALL: CLR Bath & Kitchen Cleaner

-It’s hard to find a tough cleaner that doesn’t contain loads of toxins and harsh chemicals.
-So we’re thrilled to see the EPA’s Safer Choice Program label proudly displayed on CLR’s spray bottle.
-This certifies that CLR contains no ammonia, bleach, or phosphates.
-And you won’t sacrifice cleaning power, either.
+Boasting the EPA’s Safer Choice Program seal, CLR Bath & Kitchen Cleaner contains no ammonia, bleach, or phosphates.
+That’s not to say it’s soft on cleaning power.
 This foaming spray is formulated to cut through dirt, calcium, lime scale, hard water stains, and soap scum.
 It is safe for use not only on grout, but myriad other surface types as well, including tile, glass, and stainless steel.
-Application is super easy, too: simply spray on and wipe clean.
+Application is easy, too: simply spray on and wipe clean.
 For stubborn grout stains, let the formula soak in for a few minutes before wiping or rinsing clean.
-No scrubbing required.
+No scrubbing is required.

 2. BEST ECO PICK: Seventh Generation Professional Tub & Tile Cleaner

-An ounce of prevention is worth a pound of cure.
-With Seventh Generation Professional Tub & Tile Cleaner, both prevention and cure come in one concentrated solution.
 This eco-friendly liquid is formulated with citric acid, plant-based ingredients, and essential oils—without chlorine bleach, artificial fragrances, dyes, or solvents.
 It is safe for use on a range of surfaces, including ceramic tile, shower doors, plastic, chrome, fiberglass, porcelain, stainless steel, and more (not advised for marble or brass though).
-While this tub and tile cleaner doesn’t include fake fragrances, it is scented quite heavily with essential oils, so people with sensitivity to smells should take note.
+While this cleaner doesn’t include fake fragrances, it is scented quite heavily with essential oils, so people with sensitivity to smells should take note.
 Still, the product works great to remove soap scum and to prevent mold and mildew before it gets out of hand.

 3. BEST FOR STAIN REMOVAL: Bar Keepers Friend Soft Cleanser Liquid

-Bar Keepers Friend is the secret to thoroughly clean tile and grout.
-With active ingredients including feldspar (a mineral abrasive) and oxalic acid (a stain remover), Bar Keepers Friend is best known for its powdered formula.
-But we love this cleansing liquid formulation, which comes with a grout cleaner brush.
+Bar Keepers Friend is best known for its powdered formula, but we love this liquid formulation, which comes with a handy grout-cleaning brush.
 Free of ammonia and silicone, Bar Keepers Friend Soft Cleanser Liquid is safe to use on many hard surfaces, including porcelain and ceramic tile, chrome, stainless steel, fiberglass, copper, and brass.
-Because of its abrasive qualities, spot-test Bar Keepers Friend first, and use the brush with light pressure to prevent scratching.
-(For grout between stone or granite tiles, choose Bar Keepers Friend Granite and Stone Cleaner instead.)

 4. BEST FOR HEAVY DUTY: Grout-EEZ Super Heavy Duty Tile & Grout Cleaner and Whitener

-As much as we love a good, earth-friendly cleaner, we know that some tough jobs require specialized formulas.
-For moldy, stained grout that won’t respond to everyday cleaners, we recommend Grout-EEZ.
-This “super heavy duty” solution is designed for maximum whitening power, especially on floors and large surfaces.
-No more bending and scrubbing: This double pack comes with a brush head, which can attach to any standard broom or mop handle.
-Grout-EEZ promises to suck up dirt, grease, and stains in about five minutes.
-Safe for most tiled surfaces (but not natural stone) the active ingredients include urea monohydrochloride (a strong acid) and nonylphenol ethoxylates (a chemical detergent).
-Due to these chemicals, Grout-EEZ does create fumes, so always wear protective gear (goggles and gloves).
-Open your windows or turn on a ventilation fan if working in an enclosed space.
+Some tough jobs require specialized formulas.
+For moldy, stained grout that won’t respond to everyday cleaners, consider Grout-EEZ.
+This heavy-duty solution is designed for maximum whitening power, especially on floors and large surfaces.
+Grout-EEZ—which goes to work quickly on dirt, grease, and stains—comes with a brush head, which you can attach to any standard broom or mop handle, making application easier.
+Though it’s safe to use for most tiled surfaces (but not natural stone), Grout-EEZ contains chemicals that give off fumes.
+Open the windows and/ or turn on a ventilation fan if you’ll be applying it in an enclosed space, and be sure to wear protective gear (goggles and gloves) while doing so.